Cloud-Core-Crew/latestapp/frontend/README.md

 - **Material UI Skeletons**: Loading states for all main pages
 - **Form validation**: Helper text and error messages for all forms
 - **Responsive design**: Works on all devices
+- **Business metrics dashboards**: Visualize logins, orders, reviews, and more in Grafana

 ## Getting Started